leeway64/promoting-human-rights-a-collection-of-organizations-I-support/README.md

 organizations that I have donated to.

-Additionally, I also wish to present several resources you can take advantage of and actions you can take that will help support human rights and fight back against CCP rule.
+Additionally, I also wish to present several resources you can take advantage of and actions you can take that will help support human rights and fight back against Chinese Communist Party (CCP) rule.

 ## Usage